-I should be happy that at least I get to spend Christmas Eve and Christmas days with my family.
+I should be happy that at least I get to spend Christmas Eve and Christmas day with my family.
 I cannot imagine waking up on the 25th without a tree or presents.
-Every year it’s a ritual that me and my brothers (and even my parents) look forward to all year!
-We are all grown up but me and my brothers still wake up at 6AM because “Santa has come” and my parents still lock the door to the lower level of my house (where the tree is) to make us wait until they wake up.
+Every year, it’s a ritual that me and my brothers (and even my parents) look forward to!
+We are all grown up but my brothers and me still wake up at 6AM because “Santa came!” and my parents still lock the door to the lower level of my house (where the tree is) to make we wait until they wake up.
 We might all be past our Santa believing years but even my dog gets excited on this morning.
-I am very grateful that I at least get to share this with my brothers, parents and my dog one more year but this only takes care of two days out of a whole holiday season.
+I am very grateful that I get to share this with my brothers, parents and my dog one more year, but this only takes care of two days out of a whole holiday season.

 So it got me thinking, what can I do to bring a little Puerto Rico into the other three holiday weekends I will be spending in DC?
 (The week before Christmas which is usually when all of my friends get home and the parties start, New Years Weekend and Three Kings Weekend on January 6th–we refer to this whole timeframe as Navidades).
 First, and sorry for the spoiler, my friends will be receiving Coquito (the yummy Puerto Rican version of egg nog) and Mantecaditos (almond shortbread cookies) as Christmas gifts.
 Second, and most important/fun/exciting, DC will learn how to party Parranda style.

 What is a Parranda?
 This is a party that starts around midnight.
 Informally, a Parranda starts with a group of bored friends who decide to go wake up whoever decided to stay home that night.
 The trick is to make sure the people in the house are already asleep so this could start past midnight.
-You get to the house quietly with as many people and as many instruments or made up instruments you can find.
-Once people are there and ready, everybody starts singing Christmas songs really loudly until someone wakes up and decides to let them in to the house.
-The host offers whatever food and alcohol is in the house and then get dressed to join the group for an asalto (an assault, literally) at another house.
+You get to the house quietly with as many people and as many instruments or made up instruments you can find (pots and spoons work).
+Once people are there and ready, everybody starts singing Christmas songs really loudly until someone wakes up and decides to let the group in to the house.
+The host offers whatever food and alcohol is in the house and then gets dressed to join the group for an asalto (an assault, literally) at another house.
 This usually goes on until the sun comes up.
-Parrandas can also be planned to make sure the host is prepared to receive the group and in planned Parrandas the groups can go up to hundreds of people.
+Parrandas can also be planned to make sure the host is prepared to receive the group and in planned Parrandas the groups can add up to hundreds of people.
 These latter ones are more acceptable but I think it takes the fun out of the whole experience.
-With unplanned ones you always wonder who will turn on the lights, the signal that indicates that the person you came to wake up will open the door.
+With unplanned ones you always wonder who will turn on the lights (the signal that indicates that the person you came to wake up will open the door.)